-Home to pristine coastline, untamed wilderness and some of the most fertile farming country in Australia, Kangaroo Island offers up a bounty of nature’s best produce.
+Home to pristine coastlines, untamed wilderness and unique flora and fauna, Kangaroo Island offers up a bounty of nature’s best produce.

 1. Millie Mae’s Pantry, Penneshaw